-The vision of a global art community, a network without limits, became reality on September 16 when URBAN NATION MUSEUM FOR URBAN CONTEMPORARY ART opened its doors.
-Its Creative Director is Yasha Young.
+The vision of a global art community, a network without limits, became reality on September 16 in 2017 when URBAN NATION MUSEUM FOR URBAN CONTEMPORARY ART opened its doors.
+Its Excecutive Director is Jan Sauerwald.
 URBAN NATION is backed by Berliner Leben, a foundation of Gewobag.

 Since 2013, URBAN NATION has been transforming Berlin’s facades into a giant outdoor gallery and connecting people with their city using outdoor art and integrative neighbourhood projects.

 URBAN NATION MUSEUM FOR URBAN CONTEMPORARY ART is set in an Wilhelminian-era building at Bülowstrasse 7 in Schöneberg.
 An existing building will be converted into a museum to the innovative plans of the architecture bureau GRAFT.
 In contrast to a conventional museum, the architecture and exterior surfaces will become canvasses themselves, turning the building into an artwork in its own right.
 The mobile façade elements will be kept and preserved along with the more conventional collection of paintings.
 The interior of the museums, designed by GRAFT Architects, will also have surprises in store: URBAN NATION is quite literally moving the street indoors.
 A catwalk stretching across the entire two-storey interior will allow the exhibited works to be observed both from a distance and close up.

 URBAN NATION connects.
 It connects Berlin’s people, artists and people interested in art.
 And it connects across borders.
 Urban Space all over the world is declared an inspiring, integrative zone of action where artists, creatives and the public come together.